-MICHIGAN STATE
+MICHIGAN STATE UNIVERSITY

-Department of Physics and Astronomy
+Department of Physics and Astronomy College of Natural Science

-U

-N

-I

-V

-E

-R

-S

-I

-T

-Y

-College of Natural Science

 pa.msu.edu

+TABLE OF CONTENTS

+From the Chair 1

+Graduate Student Mentoring 2

+Department Research Directions 3-4

+Graduate Student Life 5

+Women and Minorities in Physical 6

+Science Faculty Profiles 7-52

-TABLE OF CONTENTS From the Chair 1 Department Research Directions 2-3 Graduate Student Life 4 Women and Minorities in the Physical Sciences 5 Faculty Profiles 6-52 Publication date: January 2020 MSU is an affirmative-action, equal-opportunity employer.
-FROM THE CHAIR'S OFFICE Thank you for considering the Physics and Astronomy Graduate Program at Michigan State University.
+Publication date: January 2021 MSU is an affirmative-action, equal-opportunity employer.

+FROM THE CHAIR'S OFFICE

+Thank you for considering the Physics and Astronomy Graduate Program at Michigan State University.
 We strive to provide a welcoming and inclusive environment with a wide range of opportunities to grow as a scientist and make exciting new discoveries.

 This brochure outlines research of physics and astronomy (PA) faculty that reside in the Biomedical and Physical Sciences (BPS) Building.
 In this brochure, you will find an alphabetical listing of PA faculty in BPS and an outline of specific areas of research concentration, including areas that overlap with FRIB programs.
 A second brochure, prepared annually by the Facility for Rare Isotope Beams (FRIB), covers PA and FRIB faculty who are involved in nuclear physics, nuclear astrophysics, accelerator physics and related topics.

 In addition to research opportunities with faculty at FRIB, the department has strong connections with several other departments and centers across the MSU campus.
 Physics and astronomy graduate students may carry out their research under the guidance of faculty in BPS, FRIB or in one of these departments.
 In the area of computational physics, there are strong ties with the Department of Computational Mathematics, Science and Engineering (CMSE), and multiple faculty members have joint appointments between PA and CMSE.
 The multi-disciplinary Center of Research Excellence in Complex Materials brings together faculty and students in PA, the Department of Chemistry, and the Department of Chemical Engineering and Materials Science.
 The Institute for Mathematical and Theoretical Physics provides a collaborative forum for students, postdocs and visitors with theoretical interests, and the CREATE for STEM Institute houses an interdisciplinary team carrying our discipline-based education research.
 Joint Ph.D. programs are of interest to some students.
 Several special agreements are in place, including with the Department of Biochemistry and Molecular Biology, and the Department of Electrical and Computer Engineering, and CMSE.

 I hope that you find the information in this brochure useful and look forward to seeing you in East Lansing in the fall!